FALL 2019 Programming

 Mondays: 3:30 to 4:45

-Do you enjoy tales of adventure, where otherworldly animals are your trusty sidekicks?
-Are you ready to face down an ogre, or ride off with a unicorn?
-If so, this class is for you!
-This spring, students in grades 1-3 will sing, act, and dance their way through fantastical worlds!
-Our interdisciplinary overture classes introduce our youngest students to theatre in a supportive, playful, and collaborative environment.
+Lions, Tigers and Flamingos, oh my!
+This spring, students in grades 1-3 will sing, act, and dance their way through the greatest zoo in the entire universe!
+Our interdisciplinary Overture classes introduce our youngest students to theatre in a supportive, playful, and collaborative environment.
 Under the guidance of a head teacher, students develop voice, acting, dance, and craft skills, culminating in a sharing session for family and friends.
-This class is a great fit both for newcomers and students looking to build off their experience with The Young Company.
+This class is great fit for both newcomers and students looking to build off their previous experience with The Young Company.

 Act 1 Acting Class (for students in grades 4-6)